Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

-A related, and arguably even more problematic, topic in the context of digital wallets is the tension field between users' wish to decide who they want to disclose their information to on the one hand, and security and privacy issues on the other hand~\citep{sedlmeir2022ssidps}.
-In fact, one of the key challenges of adoption of self-managed identities involves controversies how security risks arising from potential \ac{mitm} attacks should be balanced with end users’ informational self-determination and low entry barriers~\citep{schellinger2022mythbusting}.
-Holders must verify the identity of the relying party in verifiable attestations prior to the \ac{vp}.
+A related, and arguably even more problematic, topic in the context of digital wallets is the tension field between users' wish to decide to who they want to disclose their information on the one hand, and security and privacy issues on the other hand~\citep{sedlmeir2022ssidps}.
+In fact, one of the key challenges of adoption of self-managed identities involves controversies about how security risks arising from potential \ac{mitm} attacks should be balanced with end users’ informational self-determination as well as low entry barriers for relying parties~\citep{schellinger2022mythbusting}.
+A common solution is that holders must verify the identity -- and, therefore, trustworthiness -- of the verifier in a ``reversed \ac{vp}'' prior to the actual \ac{vp}.
 Omitting the identification of the verifier introduces significant security problems –- with a prominent example being the German ID-Wallet, which implemented anonymous credentials using Hyperledger Anoncreds~\citep{hyperledger2022anoncreds} based on \ac{cl} signatures.
-The rollout of the wallet was cancelled after net activists pointed out that it did not identify the verifier and was therefore vulnerable to \ac{mitm} attacks~\citep{schellinger2022mythbusting,lissi2022mitm}.
-For instance, an attacker could compromise a QR~code or link that a holder uses to start an interaction with a verifier, interact with a legitimate verifier to obtain their proof request (including the random challenge), and forward this proof request to the holder.
-As the holder believes that the attacker is the legitimate verifier, he or she creates a \ac{vp} for this proof request and sends it to the attacker (who compromised the endpoint as referenced in the proof request).
+The rollout of the wallet was cancelled after security experts pointed out that it did not identify the verifier and was therefore vulnerable to \ac{mitm} attacks~\citep{schellinger2022mythbusting,lissi2022mitm}.
+For instance, an attacker could compromise a QR~code representing a link to the verifier's service that a holder scans to start an interaction with a verifier.
+Once the attacker notices activity, it interacts with a legitimate verifier to obtain their proof request (including the random challenge) and forward this proof request to the holder who followed the compromised link.
+As the holder believes that the attacker is the legitimate verifier, he or she creates a \ac{vp} for this proof request and sends it to the attacker.
 The attacker can forward the proof to the legitimate verifier.
 In other words, the attacker can use the \ac{vp} to impersonate the holder.
-This scenario gets even more concerning when the \ac{vp} is used to request a new credential from the verifier, as the attacker can make sure that this attestation is issued to him-/herself, making impersonation possible for future interactions without the need for another \ac{mitm} attack.
-The potential presence of \ac{mitm} attacks is therefore not only problematic for privacy reasons and in individual interactions but reduce the security and \emph{level of assurance} of identity documents in general.
+This scenario gets even more concerning when the \ac{vp} is used to request a new credential from an issuer who first acts as a verifier to verify the eligibility for receiving a credential, as the attacker can make sure that this credential is issued to him-/herself, making impersonation possible for future interactions without the need for another \ac{mitm} attack and posing the risk of a gradual ``escalation of priviledges'' from accumulating credentials and using them for receiving new ones.
+The potential presence of \ac{mitm} attacks is therefore not only problematic for privacy reasons and in individual interactions but reduces the security and \emph{level of assurance} of identity documents in general.